The Demon Faces: A Rare Medical Condition That Distorts Reality

 Furthermore, understanding the underlying causes of prosopometamorphopsia can lead to improved diagnosis and treatment.
 Brain lesions have been observed in patients with PMO, suggesting a neurological basis for this condition.
 By identifying and addressing these underlying causes, it may be possible to develop more targeted therapies for PMO.

 Looking towards the future, advancements in neuroimaging techniques may provide further insights into the neural mechanisms involved in prosopometamorphopsia.
-This could pave the way for more precise diagnostics and tailored treatments.
+This might pave the way for more precise diagnostics and tailored treatments.
 Additionally, increased awareness and understanding of PMO can help reduce stigmatization and provide support for individuals with this condition.

 As technology continues to evolve, it is crucial to consider the potential impact on individuals with perceptual disorders like PMO.
 Virtual and augmented reality technologies, for example, may have unintended consequences for people with distorted face perception.
 Designing inclusive experiences that consider the needs of individuals with PMO can help ensure equal access to these emerging technologies.